 For registry and INI file mapping to work, the system must be in the proper mode for either application installation or execution.
 To switch the server into install mode, simply invoke the Add New Programs Wizard in the Add/Remove Programs Control Panel applet.
 To switch back to execute mode, close the wizard.
-If you try to run a SETUP.EXE program from outside the Control Panel, the terminal server will correct you by sending the error message that Figure 5.4 shows.
+If you try to run a setup program from outside the Control Panel, the terminal server will correct you by invoking the Add New Program wizard.